cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.response.{server-error, client-error}``
      - Number of ``server-error`` or ``client-error`` responses sent

-These metrics on logging are available on the application context:
+These metrics are available for every application context:
 .. list-table::
    :header-rows: 1
    :widths: 60 40